triton-inference-server/model_navigator/docs/installation.md

 ## Optimize for Triton Inference Server

+Triton Model Navigator Optimize step performs a search of optimal format and deployment configuration of model or package produced by Export API on Triton Inference Server.
+The `optimize` command performs a conversion to available formats, apply additional Triton backends optimizations and use `Triton Model Analyzer` for profiling looking for best deployment configuration.

 ## Using Docker Container
-The recommended way of using the Triton Model Navigator is to build a Docker container with all necessary dependencies:
+The recommended way of using the optimize step is to build a Docker container with all necessary dependencies:
 ```shell
 $ make docker
 ```